 Syed S. Kaiser Kabir, CEO & Managing Director of one of Bangladesh’s leading pharmaceutical companies, Renata Limited, spoke on social responsibility in business.
 Mr. Kabir offers as unique perspective, as 51% of Renata is owned by the Sajida Foundation, which is active in microcredit and healthcare.

-Dr. Ijaz Hossain, professor in chemical engineering from the Bangladesh University of Engineering and Technology, inaugurated the monthly talk series with a presentation on “Energy Supply Challenges Confronting Bangladesh.”
+Dr. Ijaz Hossain, professor in chemical engineering from the Bangladesh University of Engineering and Technology (BUET), inaugurated the monthly talk series with a presentation on “Energy Supply Challenges Confronting Bangladesh.”